mgks/docs/docs/smart-webview/plugins/biometric-auth.md

 };

-// Called if there's an error (e.g., no hardware, lock screen not set up) window.Biometric.onAuthError = function(errorMessage) {
+// Called if there's an error (e.g., no hardware, lock screen not set up)
+// This is NOT called for simple failed attempts (fingerprint not recognized). window.Biometric.onAuthError = function(errorMessage) {
   console.error("Authentication error:", errorMessage);
-  // Show an error message to the user
 };

-// Called when the fingerprint/face is not recognized window.Biometric.onAuthFailed = function() {
+// Called when the fingerprint/face is not recognized.
+The prompt will remain
+// visible for the user to try again. window.Biometric.onAuthFailed = function() {
   console.warn("Authentication failed.
 Please try again.");
-  // Optional: Update UI to prompt user to try again };
+};
 ```